Substra/substra-tools/docs/api.md

   The class has a `chainkeys_path` class property: it contains the path to the chainkeys folder.
   If the chainkey support is on, this folder contains the chainkeys.

-  The class has a `compute_plan_path` class property: it contains the path to the compute plan local folder.
-  If the algo is executed as part of a compute plan, this folder contains the shared data between the tasks of the compute plan.

   To add an algo to the Substra Platform, the line `tools.algo.execute(<AlgoClass>())` must be added to the main of the algo python script.
 It defines the algo command line interface and thus enables